skjolber/xml-log-filter/frameworks/cxf/README.md

 Pretty-printing CXF logging feature implementation using [xml-log-filter].

 ## Obtain
-The project is based on [Maven] and is not yet available on the central Maven repository.
+The project is based on [Maven] and is available on the central Maven repository.

 Example dependency config: